refinedev/refine/documentation/blog/2023-12-26-build-an-app.md

 There are several front-end frameworks like React, Vue, Angular, and Svelte, as well as meta-frameworks like Refine.
 Therefore, you may be spoiled for choice when starting a new project.

-If you want to build data-intensive front-end applications like dashboards and admin panels, meta frameworks like refine may be the perfect option.
+If you want to build data-intensive front-end applications like dashboards and admin panels, meta frameworks like Refine may be the perfect option.

 Any new Refine project supports routing, authentication, i18n, networking, and state management.
 You can easily integrate most of the UI frameworks and design systems.
 All the built-in components and integrations save time and simplify the development process.